FedX: Explanation-Guided Pruning for Communication-Efficient Federated Learning in Remote Sensing: Proposed Explanation-Guided Pruning Strategy for FL

 where $\tau_q^{(l)}$ denotes the layer-wise pruning ratio (i.e., the fraction of components to be removed from each layer $l$), defined as the $q$-quantile of the relevance scores of components in that layer as follows:

+The binary mask $\mathcal{M}(\psi_c)\in\{0,1\}$ indicates whether component $\psi_c$ is retained ($\mathcal{M}(\psi_c)=1$) or removed ($\mathcal{M}(\psi_c)=0$).
 This ensures that the least relevant fraction $q$ of components in each layer is pruned.
 The choice of $q$ directly affects the trade-off between communication efficiency and generalization capability.
 A higher $q$ results in stronger pruning, reducing communication overhead while potentially degrading performance.
 Conversely, a lower $q$ preserves more parameters and maintains higher model performance, at the cost of reduced communication efficiency.
 After computing the pruning mask, we apply it to the global model parameters:

 where $\odot$ denotes element-wise multiplication, and $\mathcal{M}(\psi_c)$ is aligned to match the dimensions of the weights associated with each pruned component.

 This yields a structured, sparsified global model that is then distributed to the clients for the next round of federated training.
 A crucial aspect of our strategy is the consistency and stability of pruning across communication rounds.
 To achieve this, once a pruning mask $\mathcal{M}$ is established, it is retained and reapplied in all following rounds, ensuring that all clients operate on structurally identical models.
 This design avoids structural divergence across clients, which could otherwise compromise the convergence of the federated optimization process.
 To avoid pruning before the global model stabilizes, the process is initiated only after completing a warm-up phase of $\upsilon$ communication rounds.
 This phase allows the global model to reach a relatively stable state where relevance scores become reliable indicators of component importance.
 After the warm-up, pruning is initiated and the relevance scores are periodically recomputed at the server side.
 This enables the pruning mask to adapt over time, reflecting changes in the global model’s behavior and maintaining the balance between model compression and task performance.
 By embedding explanation-guided pruning into the aggregation and distribution process, the proposed strategy substantially reduces communication overhead while ensuring that only task-relevant model components are retained and transmitted during the training.
 Our strategy is summarized in Algorithm \ref{alg:fl_lrp_pruning}.